CityAceE/sPycialist/README.md

 - Initial release

 v0.2 (29th December, 2018)
-- a lot of code optimization for speed up
+- A lot of code optimization for speed up